How Much Does A House Extension Cost in 2024?

 Flat Extension Roof Cost

-A flat roof is type of roof that is almost completely flat except for a slight slope which allows for drainage.
+A flat roof is a type of roof that is almost completely flat except for a slight slope, which allows for drainage.

 Catslide Extension Roof Cost